-planet Earth between the ages of 12 and 25.
+- Open to full-time students between the ages of 10 and 25.

-All submissions must be made in a digital format and will only be accepted via the Roadmap to Space Settlement Art Contest Submission Form.
+- All submissions must be made in a digital format and will only be accepted via the Roadmap to Space Art Contest Submission Form.

 - All artwork must be the original work of the student.

-- All submitted art must be a REALISTIC depiction of human space settlement using the Roadmap to Space Settlement Milestones.
-Realistic means as accurate as possible both in science and engineering, and as closely as as possible to what a real space settlement would actually look like.
-Art that has merit but is less realistic looking may still be accepted for display on the NSS website, but would be very unlikely to be a winning entry.
+- All submitted art must be REALISTIC.
+Realistic means as accurate as possible both in science and engineering, and as close as possible to what a real-life future in space would actually look like.
+Art that has merit but is less realistic looking may still be accepted for display, but would be very unlikely to be a winning entry.

-Additional details as to acceptable content and how judges will be evaluating the artwork can be found in the Judging Guidelines for Submitted Artwork document.
+Additional details as to acceptable content and how judges will be evaluating the artwork can be found in the Judging Guidelines for submitted artwork.

 Smaller images may be submitted but will be considered only for Honorable Mention.

 The initial submitted images must be full size but in JPEG format and must not exceed 8 megabytes in size (which may require some file compression).
 If an image is one of the winners of the contest, the artist will be required to submit the original uncompressed version.

 Artwork can be submitted in landscape or portrait format.